 We then cut to the next day where the Watchdogs are in human form and are eating raw hamburgers over at a diner called Full Moon Burgers.
 Accalia managed to acquire a police report and tells her fellow members about their next target who happens to be a rapist pimp.
 That night over in Gotham’s Red Light District, a hooker has her services turned down by a pedestrian.
 As she heads off, she’s suddenly grabbed into an alley by her pimp who begins to choke her for not being able to acquire money for him.
 Just then, he’s approached by the Watchdogs.
 We then find out that the pimp is also a werewolf as he transforms and tries to evade his pursuers.
 Tasha catches up and bite his neck, but she’s suddenly hit by a boomerang as Robin arrives to break up the scuffle.
 The Watchdogs then turn their attack on him as Tim is forced to fend them off.

 Despite scoring a few hits with his gadgets, they ultimately manage to overwhelm and pin him down.
 Ultimately, Alpha calls off the attack as Robin tells them that he has to bring the were-pimp in.
 Despite some disagreement within the group, Alpha lets Robin make his arrest.
 We then cut to the next day as Tim hands the perp over to the detective while also bringing up his run-in with the vigilante wolfpack.
 Despite believing in him, he tells Robin that this won’t be mentioned in the police report as he places the felon into his car and drives off.
 From there, the story ends with the criminal noticing that they’re not heading for the police station.
-As such, the detective reveals his true identity as he transforms into a werewolf and mauls his victim.
+As such, the detective reveals his true identity as he transforms into a wolf and mauls his victim.

 From there, Mad Hatter takes his turn as he delivers a different and operatic take on a familiar origin in “Red Rain: Blood Lust” (Writers: Peter Johnson & Matt Cherniss, Artist: Kelley Jones, Colorist: Mark Chiarello).
 We open on a particular family as they partake in the W.S.
 Gilbert and Arthur Sullivan comedy opera “The Pirates of Penzance” as a performer sings the “Major-General’s Song”.
 After the performance, they begin to walk back home as the young boy asks why they’re heading down a twisting set of alleyways.
 The mother explains that they’re taking a shortcut as they continue their trek, unaware of a devilish shadow that’s following them.
 Just then, a wicked creature appears and snatches up the father and proceeds to kill him before delivering the same fate to the mother.
 As numerous necklace beads rain down on the tearful boy, the attacker then reveals itself as a monstrous and vampiric being that closely resembles Batman.
-After decapitating the dad, it bites the mom’s neck to drink her blood before closing out the tale by leaving the boy alive to wallow in grief.
+After decapitating the dad, it bites the mom’s neck to drink her blood before closing out the tale by leaving the boy alive to wallow in his grief.

 Afterwards, Joker and company are suddenly approached by a villainess named Angela Hawkins III a.k.a.
 Phobia.
 Unlike the Scarecrow who needs fear gas to expose a victim to their own terrors, she has an ability to make said fear real for her unfortunate subject.
 As she claims to have “struck fear in the scariest creature the universe has ever known”, we launch into her tale that answers the question “What Can Scare The Main Man?”
 (Writers: Marc Bernardin & Adam Freeman, Pencilst: Eric Battle, Inker: Sandra Hope, Colorist: Peter Pantazis).
 It begins with her leading a team into a robbery at S.T.A.R.
 Labs’ Research & Development vault.
 Because of its thick structure, a henchman prepares to destroy the door with an explosive.
 Just then, the Czarnian bounty hunter named Lobo crashes in and exclaims that he’s looking for “Aragnok The Maleficent”.
 Phobia sends her men after him, but he easily defeats them.
 From there, she begins to psychically scan his mind in order to bring his fears to life.
 Despite bringing up images of vicious alien creatures, Lobo is unfazed by them as he smacks her around.
 Just as he’s about to finish her off, Phobia’s power finally tapped into his deepest, darkest fear.
 He freaks out and hastily leaves before the story ends on what it was that truly rocked his senses: a puppy.